crystalleontis/VibeCoded/README.md

 -- Overfitting: Memorizing training data prevents effective generalization.

 -- Failure in Retrieval Augmented Generation (RAG): When models pull from external sources, they may Misinterpret or fail to fact-check the data.

-- Data Fabrication:

-Logical and Mathematical Errors: AI may fail at complex reasoning or basic arithmetic, fabricating answers to math problems.

 - "Sycophancy" and Misleading Conformity: